 The Supplier will comply with VAL’s corporate social responsibility policy which is detailed in the Schedule.

 15.1 Anti-bribery: The Supplier shall comply with all applicable anti-bribery and anti-corruption laws, regulations and codes including, without limitation, the Bribery Act 2010 (Anti-Corruption Requirements) and shall maintain and, where appropriate, enforce adequate procedures to ensure such compliance.
-The Supplier shall promptly report to VAL any request or demand for any undue financial or other advantage of any kind received or made by or on behalf of the Supplier or persons associated with the Supplier in connection with the provision of Goods and/or performance of the Services.
-In respect of persons associated with the Supplier who are performing services and/or providing Goods in connection with the Services, the Supplier shall be responsible for the compliance by such persons with Anti-Corruption Requirements.
+The Supplier shall promptly report to VAL any request or demand for any undue financial or of any kind received or made by or on behalf of the Supplier or persons associated with the Supplier in connection with the provision of Goods and/or performance of the Services.
+In respect of persons associated with the Supplier who performing services and/or providing Goods in connection with the Services, the Supplier shall be responsible for the compliance by such persons with Anti-Corruption Requirements.
 The Supplier shall indemnify VAL in full in respect of any failure to comply with this clause.
 For the purpose of this clause, the meaning of ‘adequate procedures’ and whether a person is ‘associated’ with another person shall be determined in accordance with the Bribery Act 2010.

 15.2 Force majeure: Neither party shall be liable to the other as a result of any delay or failure to perform its obligations under the Contract if and to the extent such delay or failure is caused by an event or circumstance which is beyond the reasonable control of that party which by its nature could not have been foreseen by such a party or if it could have been foreseen was unavoidable.
 If such event or circumstances prevent the Supplier from supplying the Goods and/or Services for more than two weeks, VAL shall have the right, without limiting its other rights or remedies, to terminate this Contract with immediate effect by giving written notice to the Supplier.